2024 Solar Incentives Guide for Garfield Heights, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Contacting your local Garfield Heights solar panel installation expert is the best way to understand how the ITC could apply to your situation.
+Your local Garfield Heights solar panel installation expert can give you more information about the ITC and how it applies to your situation.

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
+Some solar incentives may be provided by state and local governments.
 Similar to federal incentives, these can include rebates, tax credits and more.
-These incentives might be distributed by the Ohio government, or by your county or municipality.
-Certain incentives are ongoing, while others are available for a limited time.
+Some incentives are offered for only a limited time, while others are ongoing.
+Your local solar incentives might come from the Ohio government, or from your specific county or municipality.

 Next Steps for Installing Solar in Garfield Heights